dylanswipeyourbite/squadupv2/docs/squadup_srs.md

 - `/settings/notifications` → `NotificationSettingsScreen`
 - `/activities/checkin` → `ActivityCheckInScreen` (expects `extra` with Terra data)

-Auth guard and onboarding gating are enforced in `app_router.dart` using FirebaseAuth and `SharedPreferences` flags: `hasCompletedOnboarding`, `hasSquad`.
+Auth guard and onboarding gating are enforced in `app_router.dart` using **Supabase Auth** and `SharedPreferences` flags: `hasCompletedOnboarding`, `hasSquad`.

 ### 5. Functional Requirements

 5.1 Authentication & Account
-- As a new user, I want to sign up with email and password, so I can create a secure account.
-(Firebase Authentication)
+- As a new user, I want to sign up with email and password, so I can create a secure account. (**Supabase Authentication**)
-- As a returning user, I want to sign in with my credentials, so I can access my squads and data.
-(Firebase Authentication)
+- As a returning user, I want to sign in with my credentials, so I can access my squads and data. (**Supabase Authentication**)
-- As a user, I want to reset my password, so I can regain access if I forget it.
-(Firebase Authentication)
+- As a user, I want to reset my password, so I can regain access if I forget it. (**Supabase Authentication**)
 - As a user, I want my identity linked to my profile in the database, so my activities, squads, and messages remain consistent across sessions.
-(Supabase user profile)
+(Supabase user profile linked via `auth.users.id`)

 5.2 Conversational Onboarding (AI-led)
 - As a new user, I want a short conversational onboarding with an AI assistant, so the app quickly understands my goals, experience, and constraints (e.g., weekly time, injury history).